Setting up NVIDIA GPU environment

 -

-Follow the cuDNN Installation Guide provided by NVIDIA to install cuDNN and CUDA.
-This document provides instructions and commands for installing cuDNN on Ubuntu 20.04.
+Refer to the cuDNN Installation Guide provided by NVIDIA to install cuDNN and CUDA.
+The guide includes instructions and commands for installing cuDNN on Ubuntu 20.04.

 -